Kuala Kurun

-Kuala Kurun (abbreviated: KKN), a sub-district in the district of Kurun, is the regency seat of Gunung Mas Regency and also one of the towns in Central Kalimantan.
+Kuala Kurun (abbreviated: KKN), a town (kelurahan) in the district of Kurun, is the regency seat of Gunung Mas Regency and also one of the towns in Central Kalimantan.
 This town is located 163 km north of Palangka Raya city, the capital of Central Kalimantan Province.
-The population of this town is roughly 12,870 people as of 2021.
+The population of this town was 13,297 people as of 2024, while the adjacent Tampang Tumbang Anjir (also rated as a kelurahan) had 7,759 inhabitants.

 Geography

-Kuala Kurun is located 1.101614 S and 113.866383 E. The town is located to the north of Palangka Raya, the capital of Central Kalimantan with the distance about 163 km.
-The total area of this town is around 121 km² which makes it roughly 1.12% of the total area of Gunung Mas Regency.
+Kuala Kurun is located 1.101614 S and 113.866383 E. The town is located to the north of Palangka Raya, the provincial capital of Central Kalimantan with the distance from it being about 163 km.
+The total area of this town is around 121 km² which makes it roughly 1.3% of the total area of Gunung Mas Regency.

-Kuala Kurun is crossed by several rivers, but the main one is Kahayan River which also one of the most important rivers in Central Kalimantan.
-This town is situated on a quite hilly land to the south of Schwaner mountains and to north of Central Kalimantan lowlands.
-The altitude of this town is 73 metres above sea level.
+Kuala Kurun is crossed by several rivers, but the main one is the Kahayan River which is also one of the most important rivers in Central Kalimantan.
+The town is situated on quite hilly land to the south of the Schwaner mountains and to the north of the Central Kalimantan lowlands.
+The altitude of the town is 73 metres above sea level.
 Due to its adjacency to the equator, this town experiences tropical equatorial climate (Af) with huge amounts of rainfall all year long, constant high humidity and warm-to-hot temperature.

 Demographics

-The population of Kuala Kurun as of 2021 is about 12,870 inhabitants which represents 38.6% of the population of Kurun district and 9.5% of the entire population of Gunung Mas Regency.
-The population density of this town is roughly 106.36/km².
+The population of Kuala Kurun as at 2024 is about 13,297 inhabitants which represents 34.6% of the population of Kurun district and 8.97% of the entire population of Gunung Mas Regency.
+The population density of this town is roughly 109.9/km².
 As of 2021, there are 4,052 households and the average household size is about 3.2 people.
 The sex ratio of Kuala Kurun is 107 which means there are 107 males to every 100 females.